longr/cffi_example/README.md

 Then we specify the command line arguments we wish to pass to pytest, in this case, `--verbose`.

 # Questions
 - PG 11, namespace and layout.
 Check how numpy handles this.
 - Data files, use pkg_resoucres
-- Tr y and figure out how matplotlib or numpy does its C code.
+- Try and figure out how matplotlib or numpy does its C code.

 ## To Do.
 - Tidy up last few comments and code.